AresMUSH/ares-dark-theme/README.md

-This is the default AresMUSH theme modified to use a dark background.
+This is an alternate AresMUSH theme with a dark background.
+Since the default Ares theme is also dark now, it's probably not very useful.

 ## Installing